earthai-tech/fusionlab-learn/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-# Stay update for next release ...
+## Note
+**🌟 Stay in the Fusion Loop!**
+*Click the "Watch" button above to get notified about the next release — exciting enhancements, new architectures, and experimental features are brewing! 🚀*